What is Sharpe Ratio?

 Sharpe Ratio Formula

-If we put the steps from the prior section together, the formula for calculating the ratio is as follows:
+If we put the steps from the prior section together, the formula for calculating the ratio is the difference between the expected portfolio return and risk-free rate, divided by the standard deviation of the portfolio.

 Where: